EMCECS/atmos-dotnet/README.md

 Microsoft .NET wrapper for connecting to EMC Atmos Storage Service

-Microsoft .NET wrapper for connecting to EMC Atmos Storage Service

-Note:: If you download the help (CHM) file with Internet Explorer, you probably need to right-click on the file, select properties, and click "Unblock" before it will display properly.
+*Note* If you download the help (CHM) file with Internet Explorer, you probably need to right-click on the file, select properties, and click "Unblock" before it will display properly.

 Self-Signed Certificates: If you use SSL with self-signed certificates, you either need to install the certificate in Windows or disable validation.
 See SSL Errors.